spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 ## Additional Ansible playbooks.

 When you execute this project with skip test option you will have only docker images build (base and application).
-To play with those images, you can run ansible playbooks located in aditional-playbooks folder.
-List of files below.
+To test those images and start nodes, you can run ansible playbooks located in aditional-playbooks folder.
+See list of files below.
 ```shell
 .
 |── ansible